Key takeaways

 echo '{"decision": "block", "reason": "The test suite is failing.
 Fix it before finishing."}'

-exit 2That is a complete, working stop hook.
-Lint-gating is the same shape with the linter in place of the tests, and it catches the smaller class of problems that tests miss.
 Plan-verification is the third pattern, the natural partner to disciplined plan-mode work, and it is the one I actually run every day.
+The more I look at it across sessions, the clearer it becomes that this pattern earns its keep more often than the other two.
 My stop hook checks that if a session touched a plan file, the response includes a written completion check before Claude is allowed to stop.
 The full script, the six bugs I found building it, and the regression tests are all in the plan-following deep dive, so I will not repeat them here.
 The point for this post is only that plan-verification is a stop hook like any other: a check, an exit code, a reason.

 Notice what these three have in common.
 They are all deterministic.
 A written CLAUDE.md instruction to “always run the tests” is advice, and advice fades from context in a long session.
 A stop hook is a separate process that runs every turn regardless of what Claude remembers.
 That is the reason to reach for a hook instead of a prompt.
 The hook is not the clever option.
 It is the one that runs every turn regardless of what Claude remembers.